-Trump defends early actions on coronavirus in contentious briefing, as Fauci regrets ‘poor choice of words’
+Trump defends early coronavirus actions in contentious briefing, as Fauci regrets ‘poor choice of words’

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.